chr0n1x/chr0n1x/index.md

 - I like to automate things on bullet point lists.
 - Most of my bullet point lists are useless.
 Nor practical.
 Just amusing.

-_turn back. turn back now while you can_
+_Turn back.
+Turn back now while you can_